cjacker/opensource-toolchain-msp430/README.md

 sudo install -m0755 bsl-scripter-linux-64 /usr/bin/bsl-scripter
 ```

-This tutorial use FR6989 Launchpad, please wire up USB2TTL adapter with Launchpad as:
+This tutorial use FR6989 Launchpad, please wire up a USB2TTL adapter with FR6989 Launchpad as:

 ```
-RX->TX(P2.0), the BSL TX, not the backchannel TX TX->RX(P2.1), the BSL RX, not the backchannel RX DTR->SBWTDIO/RST
+RX->TX(P2.0), the BSL TX, not the backchannel TX, for different MCU model, refer to the datasheet.
-RTS->SBWTCK/TEST
+TX->RX(P2.1), the BSL RX, not the backchannel RX, for different MCU model, refer to the datasheet.
-GND->GND
+DTR->SBWTDIO/RST, it may only marked as 'SBWTDIO' TS->SBWTCK/TEST, it may only marked as 'SBWTCK' GND->GND
 VCC->VCC, 3.3v, if the board need power supply from USB2TTL adapter.
 ```

-And use the `FRxx_uart` examples in `bsl-scripter/ScriptExampleLinux`, if you use general USB to TTL adapter, please change the `MODE` line of `script_FRxx_uart.txt` from
+And use the `FRxx_uart` examples in `bsl-scripter/ScriptExampleLinux`, if you use a general USB to TTL adapter, please change the `MODE` line of `script_FRxx_uart.txt` from
 ```
 MODE FRxx UART 9600 /dev/ttyACM0
 ```